 Step-by-step video guide:

-Steps to show detailed battery information in Linux:
+Steps to check battery status in Linux:

 $ ls /sys/class/power_supply/BAT0/